reactiveui/rfcs/deprecation-template.md

 # How We Teach This

-Would the acceptance of this proposal mean the Ember guides must be re-organized or altered?
-Does it change how Ember is taught to new users at any level?
+Would the acceptance of this proposal mean the ReactiveUI guides must be re-organized or altered?
+Does it change how ReactiveUI is taught to new users at any level?

 Does it mean we need to put effort into highlighting the replacement functionality more?
 What should we do about documentation, in the guides related to this feature?

-How should this deprecation be introduced and explained to existing Ember users?
+How should this deprecation be introduced and explained to existing ReactiveUI users?

 # Drawbacks

 Why should we *not* do this?
-Please consider the impact on teaching Ember, on the integration of this feature with other existing and planned features, on the impact of the API churn on existing apps, etc.
+Please consider the impact on teaching ReactiveUI, on the integration of this feature with other existing and planned features, on the impact of the API churn on existing apps, etc.